 What is a Dividend?

-When any public company makes a profit any year it needs to decide what to do with its profit.
-This is usually called question of capital allocation.
+When any public company makes a profit any year, it needs to decide what to do with its profit.
+This is usually called the question of capital allocation.
 A company can:

-- Invest back in its business in R&D, in products to grow more and make more profit next year.
+- Invest back in its business in R&D, in operations to grow more and make more profit next year.

 - Invest in acquiring a new company and boost its return on invested capital.